Hands-on learning

 Art, drama, and music

 Creativity is central to learning at Lough Gur NS.
-Pupils expressed themselves through art, drama, and music, taking inspiration from local history and nature.
+Pupils express themselves through art, drama, and music, taking inspiration from local history and nature.
 These creative projects build confidence, imagination, and a strong sense of joy in learning.

 Outdoor learning